Dark photon bursts from compact binary systems and constraints: Constraints

 and $f_\text{max}$ is the upper bound of the detector sensitivity band.
 For ground-based interferometers, $f_\text{max}=10^4$ Hz; for DECIGO and B-DECIGO, $f_\text{max}=100$ Hz, and $f_\text{max}=1$ Hz, if LISA is used.

-Figure \ref{fig-dps} displays the characteristic strains induced by the DP radiation generated by GW150914, assuming $\epsilon^2$ takes the upper bound set by Eq.~\eqref{eq-ub1}.
-The black curves are the sensitivity curves for aLIGO (solid), ET (dot-dashed) and CE (dotted), and the remaining curves are the DP signals with the solid curves for the massless case, and the dot-dashed ones for the massive case.
+Now, let us first demonstrate some examples of waveform of the DP radiation.
+Figure \ref{fig-dps} displays the characteristic strains induced by the DP radiation generated by GW150914 and IMRI, assuming $\epsilon^2$ takes the upper bound set by Eq.~\eqref{eq-ub1}.
+In the upper panel, the black curves are the sensitivity curves for aLIGO (solid), ET (dot-dashed) and CE (dotted), and the green and cyan solid curves are for DECIGO and B-DECIGO, and the remaining curves are the DP signals with the solid curves for the massless case, and the dot-dashed ones for the massive case.
 Since for the massive case, the radiation would be shut down if the frequency is too low, the dot-dashed curves start from $f=25$ Hz, which corresponds to $m_{\gamma'}c^2\approx 10^{-13}$ eV.

+In the lower panel, we display the DP signals (labeled in the same way as in the upper panel) for LISA (the black solid curve).
+Here, the DP mass $m_{\gamma'}c^2\approx1.5\times10^{-17}$ eV and the Compton frequency is $2\times10^{-3}$ Hz for the purpose of demonstration.
+In drawing these figures, one has already taken the angular averages.

+So now, the constraints on DP model are presented assuming $\rho<8$ for DP radiation.
 If the DP is massless, the upper bounds on $\epsilon^2$ are listed in Table~\ref{tab-epbml}.
 Numbers enclosed by brackets are for $U(1)_{B-L}$, and these not enclosed are for $U(1)_B$.

 From this table, one knows that aLIGO and LISA are incapable of putting stronger constraints than Eq.~\eqref{eq-ub1}.

 If $m_{\gamma'}\ne0$, the constraints are shown in Fig.~\ref{fig-cs}.

 The upper panel displays the constraints for $U(1)_{B-L}$, and the lower panel is for $U(1)_{B}$.
 The shaded areas corresponding to the bound Eq.~\eqref{eq-ub1}.
 The constraints derived from the future observations by LISA are represented by the cyan curves, as clearly labeled.
 The remaining curves are constraints for other detectors, as indicated by different colors.
 Among them, the solid curves are from GW150914, the dashed ones from GW200105, and the dot-dashed ones from GW170817.
 All the constraints on $\epsilon^2$ in the lower panel are less than those in the upper panel.
 This figure also shows that CE and ET impose stronger constraints on $\epsilon^2$, while the remaining detectors mainly provide even less stringent bounds than Eq.~\eqref{eq-ub1}.